corpus-io/tokenize.it-smart-contracts/docs/specification.md

 - No settings can be updated.
 - No settings can be changed before deployment without the contract address changing.

-## PersonalInviteFactory.sol
+## PrivateOfferFactory.sol

 - Contract state cannot be changed.
 - Given equal inputs, getAddress() and deploy() return the same address.
 - Given equal inputs, getAddress() returns the same address regardless of msg.sender.
-- Deploy() returns the address the PersonalInvite contract was deployed to.
+- Deploy() returns the address the PrivateOffer contract was deployed to.

 ## PublicFundraising.sol